aaronjoslinwangdu/bike-share-case-study/README.md

 ## What is the point of this case study?

-The questions that I am using to quide my study are:
+The questions that I am using to guide my study are:
 1. How do annual members and casual riders use Divvy bikes differently?
 2. Why would casual riders buy Divvy annual membership?